breakponchito/DominicanWorkShopParticipant/module_03_expose_api_rest/README.md

 The REST architectural style is designed to use a stateless communication protocol, typically HTTP.
 The following principles encourage RESTful applications to be simple, lightweight, and fast:

-- Resource identification through URI: A RESTful web service exposes a set of resources that identify the targets of the interaction with its clients.
+- **Resource identification through URI**: A RESTful web service exposes a set of resources that identify the targets of the interaction with its clients.
 Resources are identified by URIs, which provide a global addressing space for resource and service discovery,
-- Uniform Interface: Resources are manipulated using a fixed set of operations described by the protocol.
+- **Uniform Interface**: Resources are manipulated using a fixed set of operations described by the protocol.
 Check the table on the next topic to see the full list of methods available.
-- Self-description messages: Resources are decoupled from their representation so that their content can be accessed in a variety of formats, such as HTML, XML, plain text, PDF, JPEG, JSON, and other document formats.
+- **Self-description messages**: Resources are decoupled from their representation so that their content can be accessed in a variety of formats, such as HTML, XML, plain text, PDF, JPEG, JSON, and other document formats.
 - Stateful interactions through links: Every interaction with a resource is stateless; that is, request messages are self-contained.
 Stateful interactions are based on the concept of explicit state transfer.

 To understand RESTful Web Services we need to introduce it to the semantics defined to use it.
 The base operations we can make with RESTful Web Services are defined in the following table: